kougioulis/large-causal-models/README.md

 ## Test Sets

-We additionally provide the test sets for the experimental evaluations, available via Google Drive links.
+We additionally provide the test sets for the experimental evaluations present in the text, available via Google Drive links.
 The fMRI collections are available in the `data` folder.
+The synthetic CDML collections is not presented in the main text and can serve as an additional synthetic benchmark.

 ### Synthetic